Do Bees Have Kidneys?

 What are kidneys and do bees have them?

-Bees are insect invertebrates, and do not have kidneys.
-However, they have an internal system which performs the role of kidneys.
+However, bees are insect invertebrates, and do not have kidneys.
+However, bees have the Malpighian tubule system.

-What is the Malpighian system, and where is it found?
+What is the Malpighian system, where is it found, and how does it work?

 Do all bee species have the same number of Malpighian tubules?